sensei-hacker/inavwiki/INAV-for-BetaFlight-users.md

 * Also, you have to cover the barometer sensor with a small piece of non-blocking foam, because the wind affects the sensor readings.
 This is the most common cause of altitude holding problems.
 * The GPS module must be fitted with a magnetometer sensor.
 GPS modules without a mag sensor do not allow INAV to navigate (on a multirotor aircraft) and will only be useful for logging purposes.

-* The GPS module should be mounted on a small mast pole to avoid magnetic interference from motors on the compass.
-5 or 6 centimeters above motors should be fine.
+* The GPS module should be mounted on a small mast pole to avoid magnetic interference from motors on the compass; 5 or 6 centimeters above motors should be fine.

 <img src="https://user-images.githubusercontent.com/17026744/68337067-7aaa7880-00be-11ea-8096-e6b9c74abb0a.jpg" width="300" alt="FPV Quadcopter with GPS mast" />